hannesdelbeke/brain/curcumin.md

 - might lower blood sugar levels
 - might decrease how much [[talinolol]] the body absorbs
 - Turmeric might increase how much [[sulfasalazine]] the body absorbs
-- Turmeric is an antioxidant.
+- Turmeric is an [[antioxidant]].
 There's concern antioxidants might decrease the effects of some cancer medications.
 - Turmeric might increase how much [[amlodipine]] the body absorbs

 dosing